Chelsea Heights School Counseling

 What does School Counseling look like at Chelsea Heights?

-Classroom Lessons: Each classroom will receive bi-weekly, 20 minute lessons beginning in October and continuing through the school year.
+Classroom Lessons: All students in all classrooms receive weekly counseling lessons.
 I strive to make these lessons relevant, engaging, and fun for students and teachers alike.
 My lessons are aligned with the SPPS Core Counseling Curriculum and are designed to meet district learning targets.
 Topics of classroom lessons include: bully prevention, academic skills, conflict resolution, personal safety, career exploration, communication strategies, and team-building.

-Small Group Counseling: Small group counseling sessions will run throughout the year.
-Small groups typically meet weekly for eight weeks.
-Small groups are a great way to connect students with similar needs, and are a practical and effective way to build skills.
+Small Group Counseling: Small groups are a great way to connect students with similar needs, and are a practical and effective way to build skills.
 Topics of small groups include: grief & loss, academic support, creating a growth mindset, friendship building, and family change, among many other topics.
 Students can be referred for small group counseling by families or by classroom teachers.
+Small groups typically run for 6 - 8 weeks.

 Individual Counseling Sessions: One-on-One counseling support is available for any student who needs it.
 Individual counseling topics may include: academic concerns, getting along with peers, navigating family change, creating a growth mindset, making positive choices, or other skill-building work.
 Students seeking individual support can self-refer, or I will also take student referrals from family members or classroom teachers.
 Please keep in mind that while the individual counseling work I do with students IS confidential, it IS NOT therapy.
 I take a brief, solution-focused approach to my individual work with students so that they can minimize the time spent outside of their classroom learning environment.